Friendshoring instead of globalization? Why political allies are becoming more important than cheap production ### AI and blockchain in logistics: Will these technologies save our supply security? ###

 What are the biggest obstacles to implementation?

-Is it still worth using today?
+Is it still worth investing today?

-International business and logistics of the future
+International Business and Logistics of the Future

-Which political developments are crucial for this?
+What political developments are crucial for this?

 What role will sustainability play in the future?